|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 535 x 75 x 35

-Undergoes temporary repairs and departs for Kure for additional repairs during December-January.
-Departs on February 5 reaching Yokosuka two days later, converted to auxiliary naval tanker during March 1942.
-Departs on April 14 for Yokosuka, departing April 24 for Saipan arriving May 5 and departing two days later for Palau May 13-17 then to Truk May 20-24.
-Departs to Yokohama arriving June 1, two days later for Yokosuka, departs on June 5 for Osaka arriving two days later, departing on June 9 for Moji, arriving two days later.
+Undergoes temporary repairs and departs for Kure for additional repairs during December 1941 until January 1942.
+On February 5, 1942 to Yokosuka and converted to auxiliary naval tanker during March 1942.
+Departs on April 14, 1942 bound for Yokosuka then departs April 24, 1942 for Saipan Island arriving May 5, 1942 and departing two days later for Palau May 13-17 then to Truk during May 20-24.
+Departs to Yokosuka arriving June 1, two days later for Yokosuka, departs on June 5 for Osaka arriving two days later, departing on June 9 for Moji, arriving two days later.
 Then to Kure on June 15-18 for Hiro June 18-21.

 On June 25, east of Bonin Islands, USS Grouper (SS-214) fires four torpedoes at Tonan Maru No. 3 and gets one hit (probably a dud Mk-14) that inflicts minor damage at 28-46N, 136-36E.
 That same day, destroyer Kagero departs Yokosuka to assist Tonan Maru No. 3.
 On June 29, arrives at Sana and departs later for Yulin June29-July 7 arrives at Mako on July 15-17 then to Sasebo July 21-23 then Naha July 25-29 next Kure July 31-August 2 to Hiro August 2-3, then to Yokohama August 5-9 to Yokosuka August 9-13.